oracle/gdk-vscode-extensions/micronaut-tools/README.md

 Request mapping nodes in the Endpoints view provide two additional actions:
 * **Open in Browser** to open the GET endpoint in a web browser
-* **Compose REST Query** to insert the corresponding GET or POST query into a dedicated text document.
+* **Compose REST Query** to insert the corresponding query into a dedicated text document.
 See the following section Compose REST Queries for details.

+Similar actions are available also in the code editor as Code Lens actions.

 For endpoints containing parameters a dialog is opened to provide concrete values before opening in a browser or generating a REST query.
 Tip: type a parameter value and submit by Enter to move to another parameter.

-The base address of the running Micronaut or GCN application is by default configured to `http://localhost:8080` and can be customized using the Edit Target Application Address action in the Endpoints view caption.
+The base address of the running Micronaut or GCN application is by default configured to `http://localhost:8080` and can be customized using the Edit Target Application Address action in the Endpoints view caption or next to a folder node in case multiple folders are opened in the workspace.

 ![Beans and Endpoints views](images/beans_endpoints_view.png)